wynonawan/AiBTCast/README.md

 ### 1. Next-hour bitcoin price

 This model implements LightGBM machine learning method effective in crypto data training in the quantitative field [see reference paper](https://www.sciencedirect.com/science/article/pii/S1057521923005719#:~:text=.%2C%202022).
 The initial training only included bitcoin features regarding price, volumn and volatility.
-The backtesting using Fama-MachBeth estimation has indicated the significance of CFO factor in describing the current bitcoin trend, hence an extra engineering feature -- CFO -- was as added to further improve the ML model.
+The backtesting using Fama-MacBeth estimation has indicated the significance of CFO factor in describing the current bitcoin trend, hence an extra engineering feature -- CFO -- was as added to further improve the ML model.

 Run command:
 ```